DinoChiesa/ApigeeEdge-Java-Bcrypt-Password-Check/README.md

 ## Notes

-There is one callout class, com.google.apigee.edgecallouts.BcryptCheck , which checks a plaintext password against a bcrypt hash.
+There is one callout class, com.google.apigee.callouts.BcryptCheck , which checks a plaintext password against a bcrypt hash.